HanumappaAK/YouTube-Tools/README.md

-# YouTube Tools Chrome Extension
+# YouTube Bookmarker Chrome Extension

 ## Overview
-The YouTube Tools Chrome extension enhances your YouTube experience by providing bookmarking functionalities for videos, along with an ad blocker to eliminate ads while watching.
-With this extension, you can add, delete, and edit video bookmarks, and enjoy uninterrupted viewing without ads.
+The YouTube Tools Chrome extension enhances your YouTube experience by providing bookmarking functionalities for videos.
+With this extension, you can add, delete, and edit video bookmarks.

 ![Extension Screenshot](screenshot1.png "Extension Screenshot") Clicking the plus sign indicates adding bookmarks to the video.